lessgravity/Test/TestNetwork.Network/ReadMe.md

 LessGravity.Common
 ------------------
-- Supposed to contain commonly used classes/helpers across the whole (even other) solution.
+- Supposed to contain commonly used classes/helpers across the whole (even other) solutions.

 TestNetwork.Client
 ------------------